This content includes referral links and/or PR samples/gifted products. Read my disclosure policy for more info.

 A more intense treatment done a couple of times a week is great for battling dullness.
 Drunk Elephant’s Baby Facial is formulated with a blend of BHA and AHA acids and a great product for a weekly treatment.
 I find that with stubborn acne-prone skin (and all the hyperpigmentation that often comes with it) multi-acid products work really well.
 Despite the 25% AHA formula, this mask is surprisingly gentle- no burning just a slight tingle.
 Immediate results include smooth, soft and glowing skin (yes, please!) and with regular use, it helps brighten and even out the complexion.

 If your skin is in need of a quick “I need my skin to glow, NOW!” pick-me-up before a special occasion or event, Sunday Riley’s Good Genes lactic acid treatment is the way to go.
 This delivers very impressive overnight results and absolutely makes the skin look brighter and more radiant with just one use.
-The major downside is the price ($105 for 1 oz of product) and the fact that there simply isn’t any other one product that gives similar results.
+The major downside is the price ($105 for 1 oz of product) and the fact that there simply isn’t any other single product that gives similar results.
 You can find an awesome rundown and a very thorough writeup of alternative lactic acid products/treatments right here.

-Lancome Visionnaire 2-Phase Peel this is a leave-on peel that helps fight dullness, discoloration and subtle uneven texture.
+Lancome Visionnaire 2-Phase Peel is a leave-on peel that helps fight dullness, discoloration and subtle uneven texture.
 After cleansing and toning, you apply the “Phase 1” (containing fruit acids) for the first 14 nights and then replace the “Phase 1” with “Phase 2” (a combo of glycolic and salicylic acids) for another 14 days.
 This peel is very gentle, it doesn’t require rinsing, it won’t make your skin burn or peel and, most importantly, it gives great, I-noticed-a-difference-after-one-use kind of results (no Good Genes kind of overnight magic over here, but a noticeable, overnight improvement nonetheless).

 Paula’s Choice Radiance Renewal Mask– an overnight brightening treatment that helps refresh and hydrate skin.
 This overnight mask is quite gentle and works nicely with combo skin.
 It definitely won’t give visible overnight results- other than softer, smoother skin- but with regular use, it does help the skin appear more balanced.

 Now, it doesn’t matter how many amazing products and treatments you pat onto your beautiful face- none of it will be worth your time, effort or hard-earned mula, if you don’t use sunscreen religiously.
 This, right here, is your secret to keeping your skin youthful, even-toned and bright.
 Wear it daily, rain or shine.
 Sun exposure causes skin damage; it causes your skin to age and wrinkle much faster.
-This means photoaging, sun spots and, of course, wrinkles.
+This means photoaging, sunspots and, of course, wrinkles.
 With things like these, it’s much better (and easier… and cheaper) to prevent, rather than treat.
 If you want to find a good sunscreen for your face, see this article.

 Using sunscreen is especially important when using AHA/BHA or Vitamin C products- pretty much anything that concentrates on improving hyperpigmentation.
 Certain medications can make your skin photosensitive, so that’s also something to look out for.
 Not wearing proper sun protection while using skin-brightening products can leave your skin vulnerable, and produce reverse results e.g. your acne scars will get darker, instead of getting lighter.
 So, again, don’t forget your sunscreen.